 There are several ways to analyze stakeholders.
 We will have a look at the two most important ones.
 The first one is Power-Interest Graph.

 These stakeholders are mostly the decision-makers or the key-players.
 They can impact in a way that can make the project successful or fail.
 They are very easy to identify.
 Now, when it comes to communication, they should be actively engaged!
-These stakeholders are highly powerful, so we must try to meet their each and every requirement, otherwise they can even cancel our project if not satisfied.
+These stakeholders are highly powerful, so we must try to meet they're each and every requirement, otherwise they can even cancel our project if not satisfied.

-These stakeholders again have decision-making abilities but they are not so much interested.
+These stakeholders again have decision-making abilities, but they are not so much interested.
 A lot of communication can make them disinterested in the project or product.
 They lack interest and therefore, they should be kept satisfied!

 Do whatever it takes to keep them satisfied.

-These stakeholders are the ones who have less power over the project but they are keenly interested in what’s going on.
+These stakeholders are the ones who have less power over the project, but they are keenly interested in what’s going on.
 They might impact the project, so it is important to keep them informed!